What is Aseema?

 Mumbai Work

 From its humble beginnings with its first class of children gathered in a room borrowed from a private school, Aseema has grown into an organization that has earned so much faith from the Mumbai governing authorities that it has been entrusted year after year to fully manage three of Mumbai’s public schools (known as “municipal schools” in India).
-These secular schools – Pali-Chimbai, Santacruz (W) and Kherwadi – serve some of the most economically and otherwise marginalized children in the city.
+These secular schools – Pali Chimbai in Bandra West, Parera Wadi (formerly Santacruz West) and Kherwadi in Bandra East – serve some of the most economically and otherwise marginalized children in the city.

 Aseema follows the child-centered methods developed by Maria Montessori for younger children and continues with activity-based learning.

-From its first class of 18 children, Aseema now impacts the lives of 4,400 children every year.
-Aseema enrolls 2,700 children in its own schools, serves hundreds of others with its supportive programs and provides much-needed teacher training in Kanpur, India, to the Amin Welfare Trust.
+From its first class of 18 children, Aseema now impacts the lives of 4,000 children every year through its own schools and its alumni association.
+Aseema serves thousands of other children through supportive programs and teacher training such as in Kanpur, India, for the Amin Welfare Trust.

 When it began, Aseema had almost no funding.
 Nothing was easy, not even finding a room to borrow.
 The Aseema volunteer staff began to realize the daunting task ahead as they discovered that the children did not know what it meant to form a line, lacked the muscle development and control to hold a piece of chalk and became too fascinated with the light switches to focus.